grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/02 Automated performance testing.md

 Let’s start by examining why you would consider automating your performance tests.
 To do that we need to revisit why we run performance tests in the first place:

-- **Avoid launch failures** leading to a missed opportunity window and wasted investments, eg. your app or site crashing during a high-profile product launch event.
+- **Avoid launch failures** leading to a missed opportunity window and wasted investments, e.g. your app or site crashing during a high-profile product launch event.
-- **Avoid bad user experiences** leading visitors and customers to go with the competition, and you ultimately losing revenue, eg. churning hard won customers due to non responsive app or website.
+- **Avoid bad user experiences** leading visitors and customers to go with the competition, and you ultimately losing revenue, e.g. churning hard won customers due to non responsive app or website.
-- **Avoid performance regressions** as new code changes get deployed to your production system and put infront of end users.
+- **Avoid performance regressions** as new code changes get deployed to your production system and put in front of end users.
 This is what this guide is primarily aimed at.

 From here, the decision to go for automated testing is hopefully straightforward: